u12206050/react-gutenberg/README.md

 In order for this to work we'll need to get the Gutenberg data as JSON from WP via REST.

-The following code can either be added with a plugin or in your theme's `functions.php`
+The following code exposes a new field on posts and pages called `blocks`.
+It can be added either via a plugin or in your theme's `functions.php` file

 ```
 <?php